AviatrixSystems/Docs/StartUpGuides/aws_getting_started_guide.rst

 |aws_getting_started_diagram|

-The Aviatrix Controller is management and control plane or a single pane of glass that enables you to manage and support a single or multi-cloud network architecture.
+The Aviatrix Controller is a management and control plane or a single pane of glass that enables you to manage and support a single or multi-cloud network architecture.
 You can deploy an Aviatrix Controller through any of the four major CSP (Cloud Service Provider) marketplaces:

 * AWS (Amazon Web Services)
 * Microsoft Azure